 You imported a CAD model.
 You built a mesh.
 You chose physics models and specified boundary conditions.
 The simulation ran quickly.
 You analyzed results, building evidence, drawing from your experience, creativity and imagination.
 You repeated some steps more than once.
 This process creates your personal “knowledge by acquaintance.”
 And you started to develop beliefs about the simulation of your digital twin that will fix your narrative.
 All along, you’ve been thinking about how to tell this story, how to share what you’ve learned.
 In this age of alternate facts, Jean Sean Doyle notes how important it is to acknowledge that the stories we tell ourselves matter .
-When sharing a story about a Multiphysics simulation effort, we may need to ask ourselves: “Is it the truth, or merely a description?”
+When collaborating on a Multiphysics simulation effort, we may need to ask ourselves: “Is it the truth, or merely a description?”

 “Knowledge by acquaintance is… where [someone] has direct, unmediated, and non-inferential access to what is known.”
 From the same source, “Knowledge by description… is indirect, mediated, and inferential.”
 Not to get too philosophical, but if I really want to understand something, being able to experience it first-hand is preferable to having it explained.
 Still, we’ve got limited time to become “acquainted” with the efforts of others.
 Collaborative Virtual Reality is an essential enabler – it’s like having a tour guide, someone knowledgeable, who can deliver the insider view.
 You get the benefit of first-hand experience without the burden of learning it on your own.

 Time to explore!